 In addition to the "We Do Not Fund" section for all applicants, funding under the Arts Education discipline is not available for research on the value of arts education.
 Applicants may consider our research grant opportunity for support of research projects.

-If you are proposing a Collective Impact project, a pre-K through 12th grade Direct Learning, or a Professional Development project that aligns with either national or state arts education standards, choose Arts Education.
+If you are proposing a Collective Impact project, a pre-K through 12th grade Professional Development project, or a Direct Learning project that aligns with either national or state arts education standards, choose Arts Education.

 For more information on national or state arts education standards, see here.